 Telehealth waivers allow health care providers to use specific service codes to bill for telehealth services.

-Prior to the Telehealth Waiver, patients in rural areas could access telehealth from healthcare providers that met CMS’ Health Professional Shortage Areas (HSPA) requirements.
-The Telehealth Waiver expands patient access further, no longer requiring Next Generation ACOs to meet HSPA restrictions.
+Prior to the Telehealth Waiver, patients could access telehealth in rural areas from healthcare providers that met CMS’ Health Professional Shortage Areas (HSPA) requirements.
+The Telehealth Waiver expands patient access further, no longer requiring Next Gen ACOs to meet HSPA restrictions.

 The waiver expands “originating sites” for telehealth, covering the following locations for patients to receive telehealth services: physician or practitioner offices, hospitals, clinics and federally qualified health centers, hospital-based renal dialysis centers, skilled nursing facilities, and community mental health centers.
 In addition to the listed sites, the waiver enables a patient’s home to be considered an “originating site” for telehealth services, a vital step in empowering patients to stay in their home, while providing constant support.

 Next Gen ACOs and the telehealth waiver provide an opportunity for patients to overcome existing barriers to healthcare, allowing some of the 51% of adults living with a chronic disease in America to access the quality care they depend upon.
 Some ways in which the waiver is being employed to provide maximum benefits include:

 Integrating telehealth with existing patient health records to determine high-risk patients.

 Expanding post-acute services to monitor factors like medication non-adherence.

 Allowing for improved coordination between members of the patient’s care team through a centralized record.